 Downtown Disney Work

-At Downtown Disney, the year-long renovation and reimagining of most of the retail district is running down, with only Ballast Point and Black Tap Craft Burgers and Beer still under construction.
+At Downtown Disney, the year-long renovation and reimagining of most of the retail district is running down, with only Ballast Point and Black Tap Craft Burgers and Shakes still under construction.
 Most recently, Naples Ristorante has completed its transformation, with the quick serve portion and downstairs dining room now open to the public.
 The look is sleek and modern, and I think it looks great.
 The same applies to Wetzel’s Pretzels, which got a facelift on its facade and has a glass jewelbox aesthetic.
 AMC Theaters, ESPN Zone, and Rainforest Cafe remain closed—victims of the fallout of the cancellation of the planned four diamond hotel.
 But overall, Downtown Disney looks fresh and good for another decade and a half!

 That does it for this month at the Disneyland Resort.
 Next year will be a banner year with Star Wars: Galaxy’s Edge, and we’ll be along for the ride to the finish.
 But Marvel Land continues at California Adventure, and as Walt Disney famously said, “Disneyland will never be completed, as long as there is imagination left in the world.”
 There’s plenty of that to go around, and that will continue to give us things to take pictures of.